Best Chef Knife of 2020

 Also known as matchsticking, the julienne cut refers to creating small and thin pieces, similar in size to a matchstick.
 To test how well each knife could julienne, we used each one to matchstick a carrot.

 The Japanse knives with straight or nonbeveled edges took to this task with the greatest ease.
-The agile Tojiro DP with its slightly rockered and sharp as can be blade performed the best in the whole process of breaking down a carrot into matchsticks.
-The Zwilling's chef's knife was the best performing euro-style knife in this metric, and despite its extra girth wasn't far behind the Japenese knives in terms of performance.
+The agile Tojiro DP with its slightly rockered and razor-sharp blade performed the best from start to finish while turning carrots into matchsticks.
+The Zwilling's chef's knife was the best performing euro-style knife in this metric, and despite its extra girth, wasn't far behind the Japenese knives in terms of performance.

-For our testing, what we referred to as chopping means breaking your veggies down into half-inch cubes.
+For our testing, chopping refers to breaking your veggies down into half-inch cubes.
+Chopping is typically the fastest and least delicate task we asked of our knives.
 To test how well each knife chopped, we ran each knife through a butternut squash and a carrot.